 The capital of Slovenia, Ljubljana, and the beautiful Lake Bled are undoubtedly the two most popular tourist spots in Slovenia, and for good reason.
+Ljubljana is the greenest capital in Europe and Lake Bled is simply awe-inspiring!

 The Lifestyle Camp Big Berry took us for a day trip to these two hot-spots and we returned with a guide to visit Ljubljana and Lake Bled just for you:

-Lake Bled Travel Blog
+Visiting Lake Bled

 Lake Bled is a 2,220m by 1,380m lake of glacial & tectonic origins, with a maximum depth of 29.5m.
 It's an absolutely perfect turquoise colour, surrounded by thick green forests.

+We were blown away by its beauty!
 There are many ways you can enjoy Lake Bled, including (but not limited to): hiking around the edge, renting a paddle boat and paddling on it, and hiking up to Bled Castle to see it from above.

 Bled Island